bitcoin-s/bitcoin-s/README.md

 ### Getting started (non-developers)

-For a complete guide on how to get started with bitcoin-s, see our website at [Bitcoin-S.org](https://bitcoin-s.org).
+For a complete guide on how to get started with bitcoin-s, see our [Getting started](https://bitcoin-s.org/docs/getting-started).

 This link is intended for individuals who are just interested in installing bitcoin-s rather than developing.
 If you are interested in development, see **Getting setup** below.

 ### Getting setup (developers)

-For a complete guide on how to get setup with bitcoin-s, see our website at [Bitcoin-S.org](https://bitcoin-s.org/docs/getting-setup).
+For a complete guide on how to get setup with bitcoin-s, see our [Getting setup](https://bitcoin-s.org/docs/getting-setup).

 This link is intended for setting up development of bitcoin-s.
 If you want to just install bitcoin-s rather than develop, see **Getting started** above.

 ### Adding bitcoin-s to your library

-The latest release of bitcoin-s is `v0.6.0`, here is how you can use the dependencies in your projects:
+The latest release of bitcoin-s is `1.7.0`, here is how you can use the dependencies in your projects:

 ```
-libraryDependencies += "org.bitcoin-s" % "bitcoin-s-secp256k1jni" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" % "bitcoin-s-secp256k1jni" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-core" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-core" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-crypto" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-crypto" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-chain" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-chain" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-dlc-oracle" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-dlc-oracle" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-oracle-explorer-client" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-app-commons" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-db-commons" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-db-commons" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-fee-provider" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-fee-provider" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-bitcoind-rpc" % "0.5.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-bitcoind-rpc" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-eclair-rpc" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-eclair-rpc" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-lnd-rpc" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-key-manager" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-key-manager" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-node" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-node" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-dlc-node" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-wallet" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-wallet" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-dlc-wallet" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-testkit-core" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-testkit" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-testkit" % "1.7.0"

-libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-zmq" % "0.6.0"
+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-zmq" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-tor" % "1.7.0"

+libraryDependencies += "org.bitcoin-s" %% "bitcoin-s-cli" % "1.7.0"

 ```